I. Medical Treatment Basics Overview

 Why does my child have a bloated/swollen belly?

-“Ethiopian belly” is a sign of gastrointestinal problems.
+A bloated or swollen belly for many children with autism is a sign of gastrointestinal problems.
 A child can have an impaction of stool in his intestines and it needs to be removed.
 A gut cleanout is needed.

 Why does my child have undigested food in his poop?